Lukeyp43/AI-Panel/README.md

    - Resize the panel by dragging the separator
    - Undock the panel by clicking the pop-out button
    - Close the panel by clicking the X button or the toolbar icon

+### Quick Search Feature ⚡

+Press **Tab** to automatically send the current card's text to the OpenEvidence search box - works from anywhere!

+**Works in two ways:**
+1. **Press Tab while reviewing in Anki** → Sends the current card text to OpenEvidence
+2. **Press Tab while focused on the OpenEvidence panel** → Fills the search box with the current card text

+**How it works:**
+- Press Tab on the **question side** → Sends the question text
+- Press Tab on the **answer side** → Sends the answer text
+- The OpenEvidence panel will automatically open if it's hidden
+- The text will be inserted into the search box, ready for you to search
+- Works whether you're focused on the Anki card OR the OpenEvidence panel!

 ## Configuration